-Firstly, you’ll have a crystal clear vision of what do you want to achieve
+Firstly, you’ll have a crystal clear vision of what you want to achieve

-Secondly, you’ll know why do you want to accomplish this goal
+Secondly, you’ll know why you want to accomplish this goal

 Thirdly, you’ll create a simple, actionable, step-by-step, plan at the same time while taking into account also all necessary tools, resources, and deadlines.